BrutLogic/Post/README.md

 - I propose some high level key aspects of this agentic as a likely default. namely:
   - **Tree Of Agents**.
   - **Agents as code**
-- We can't automate everything at once, but if you break down the decisional processes and actions, give each agent ONE responsibility, and make agents use agents, we probably CAN automate more than you think.
-Even with current LLMs
+- We can't automate everything at once, but if you break down decisional processes and actions, give each agent ONE responsibility and make agents use agents, we probably CAN automate more than you think with current LLMs

 ## About me